Electron-hole coherence in core-shell nanowires with partial proximity induced superconductivity: ELECTRON-HOLE COHERENCE AND THE PROXIMITY EFFECT

 \section{ELECTRON-HOLE COHERENCE AND THE PROXIMITY EFFECT}

-One of the earlier theoretical descriptions of the spatial dependence of the order parameter in the superconducting proximity effect was done by MacMillan in 1968 \cite{MacMillan_NS_Theory}, using a Green's function approach based on the Gor'kov equations \cite{Gorkov} to describe a normal metal-superconductor (NS) junction.
-In this method, the BCS potential for a quasi 1D problem is written in terms of the pairing interaction $V(x)$ and the order parameter $F(x)$,
+One of the earlier theoretical descriptions of the spatial dependence of the order parameter in the superconducting proximity effect was done by McMillan\cite{MacMillan_NS_Theory}, using a Green's function approach based on the Gor'kov equations \cite{Gorkov_58} to describe a normal metal-superconductor (NS) junction.
+In this method, the BCS potential for a quasi 1D problem is written in terms of the pairing interaction $V(\bm{x})$ and the condensation amplitude\cite{Klapwijk2004} $F(\bm{x})$,